20 Clever Logos with Hidden Meanings

 The 1994 redesign of the Formula 1 logo represents speed and precision.

 The number ‘1’ is formed by the negative space between the ‘F’ and the red shape.
-This intelligent use of space makes for a logo that can be read as ‘F1’ and ‘Formula 1’.
+This intelligent use of space makes the logo read as ‘F1’ and ‘Formula 1’.

 The sloping design and rounded corners create an impression of movement and velocity, vividly reflecting the spirit of Formula 1 racing.